Patti Flynn: Early life

-When she was one year old, the family moved to 40 Pomeroy Street and she later attended St. Mary's School in Clarence Road, Cardiff.
+When Flynn was one year old, the family moved to 40 Pomeroy Street and she later attended St. Mary's School in Clarence Road, Cardiff.
 The family also lived in North Church Street, which is close to the Church of St Mary the Virgin and St Stephen the Martyr in Butetown.

+Career

+Flynn gave her first professional in the Glamorgan pub in Tiger Bay, aged 18, and with accompaniment by her mentor: jazz guitarist Victor Parker.
 She went on to have a career as a jazz singer, and was a contemporary of Shirley Bassey, who was also born in the area of Tiger Bay.
 She was also an author, radio actress and was co-founder of the Butetown Bay Jazz Festival.

+Flynndeveloped her skills in UK theatres and clubs throughout the 1960s and 1980s, turning into a seasoned worldwide cabaret performer.
+One of the highlights of Patti’s career was appearing in the hit West End Show Bubbling Brown Sugar (as understudy to Elaine Delmar).

+Flynn moved to Spain in the middle of the 1980s, where she developed into a well-known music producer and radio hostess with her shows "Just for You" and "Costa Nights."
+Nevertheless, Patti never forgot her roots in Tiger Bay, and she later returned to Cardiff to create and perform her well-known programs, "Jazz Ladies of the Twentieth Century" and "Trip Down Memory Lane," which featured music by the Great American Composers, as well as the "Butetown Bay Divas" with Humie and Jacky Webbe.

+Flynn researched black history and culture.
+Her first book ‘Fractured Horizon’ was published and launched by Butetown History and Arts Centre in 2003.